xiaoqianzi15/Baby-love-Beauty/README.md

 # Baby-love-Beauty
-This is a project for Beginners to use Raspberry Pi to build a "Tool" to help remember do we wash hair yesteday
+This is a project for Beginners to use Raspberry Pi to build a "Tool" to help remember did your girlfriend wash hair yesteday

 simple: